 The induction period is automatically extended when an ECT’s absences per year of induction (or equivalent for part-time teachers) total 30 days or more with the exception of statutory maternity leave, statutory paternity leave, shared parental leave, statutory adoption leave, or parental bereavement leave.
 In these circumstances, the ECT may decide whether their induction should be extended (or further extended) to reflect the number of days absent for this purpose.

-Assessment will continue to be solely against the Teaching Standards with the Early Careers Framework providing a structured programme of development, support and professional dialogue to ensure that the ECT can meet those standards.
-The Framework itself is not an assessment tool.
+ECF teacher’s assessment will continue to be solely against the Teaching Standards with the Early Careers Framework providing a structured programme of development, support and professional dialogue to ensure that the ECT can meet those standards.
+The framework itself is not an assessment tool.

-Formal assessments will take place annually rather than termly, although interim reviews should take place each term.
+Formal assessments will occur annually rather than termly, although interim reviews should occur each term.

-In the first year (terms 1-3) of induction an ECT must receive 10% off timetable time, and in the second year (terms 4-6), they must receive 5% off timetable time.
-This time off timetable should be used to specifically enable ECTs to undertake activities in their induction programme.
+In the first year (terms 1-3) of induction, an ECT must receive 10% off-timetable time, and in the second year (terms 4-6), they must receive 5% off-timetable time.
+This time off timetable should be used to enable ECTs to undertake activities in their induction programme specifically.
 This time is in addition to the entitlement to PPA time.

 Schools must identify a person to act as the ECT’s mentor.
-The mentor is expected to hold QTS and have the necessary skills and knowledge and released time to work successfully in this role.
-The role of the mentor is described at 5.7 of the Statutory Induction Guidance.
-The role of the mentor is distinct from the role of the Induction Tutor whose role it is to assess the ECT against the Teachers’ Standards.
+The mentor is expected to hold QTS and have the necessary skills and knowledge and release time to work successfully in this role.
+The role of the mentor is described in 5.7 of the Statutory Induction Guidance.
+The role of the mentor is distinct from the role of the Induction Tutor, whose role is to assess the ECT against the Teachers’ Standards.

 The DfE is providing funding for additional off-timetable time and mentor release.